Should You Raise Your Car Insurance Liability Limits?

 What is the Best Amount of Car Liability Insurance for Me?

 This obviously is a question that would need to be determined on an individual basis.
 It is best to work with a trusted insurance agent that understands your needs and budget.
 However, it is generally accepted among insurance agents that the state minimum policy limits are not enough.

 What Do The Liability Amounts Mean on a Car Policy?

 You will have to understand what the different limits are on your liability portion of your car insurance policy in order to see how much coverage you have on your policy.
 Your liability coverage is often expressed as a series of numbers, for example, 100/300/100.
 This would mean:

 300,000 per accident for bodily injury

 Will Car Liability Insurance Cover Damage to My Own Car?

+Damages to your own car are not covered by liability insurance.
+The damage to your own car is covered under comprehensive and collision insurance coverage.
 These are not included in liability coverage.
 You have to ask for them specifically.